7 Best Places to Visit in November 2023

 This morning you will be taken by our specialist on an excursion to the magnificent mud-brick burial platform - Huaca Rajada.
-This was where the world famous Tomb of the Lord of Sipán was discovered in recent years.
+This was where the world-famous Tomb of the Lord of Sipán was discovered in recent years.
 Chiclayo is famous for its ancient shamanism and burial rituals.
-Here you can discover more about the ancient Moche civilisations' history and admire fabulous gold artefacts, precious stones.
+Here you can discover more about the ancient Moche civilisations' history and admire fabulous gold artefacts, and precious stones.

 Your driver will take you to remote astronomical observation spots along the way and broaden your knowledge of the desert cultures that used to dwell here.

 Upon arrival in Máncora, you might be pleasantly surprised by the laid-back bohemian feel of this Pacific-facing town.
 Our accommodation here, KiChic is in a prime location with an infinity swimming pool fronting onto the beach and an outdoor beach shack bar perfect for relaxing in luxury.